serwy/sitepath/README.md

 It adds the project directory to `sys.path` automatically, by placing the path in `site-packages/easy-install.pth`.

-The downside of using `develop` (from setup.py and from sitepath) is that everything in the path is potentially toplevel importable, since the path is added to `sys.path`.
+The downside of using `develop` (from setup.py and from sitepath) is that everything in the path is potentially top-level importable, since the path is added to `sys.path`.
 This is a consequence of using `.pth` files.

-The prefered method is to use `link` instead of `develop`, if your platform permits it.
+The preferred method is to use `link` instead of `develop`, if your platform permits it.

 ### Modifying site-packages